Austiller/werge/README.md

 Essential to werge's functionality is the custom json structure representing the MS word file.
 Below is the default_structure found in the config folder, used as the basis for the word file converstion.

+It's the basis for defining the layout of the resulting PDF, with full support for ReportLab and PDF text styles.

 ```